RSS

 Content

-"Take charge!" - the Russian service launched in 2018 to rent external batteries for charging smartphones or other devices.
-The company installs machines in public places (cafes, clubs, shopping centers, etc.) where users can hire powerbanks.
+"Take a charge!" - launched in 2018 by the Russian service for renting external batteries for charging smartphones or other devices.
+The company installs machines in public places (cafes, clubs, shopping centers, etc.) where users can rent powerbanks.
 By April 1, 2021, the startup has about 3 thousand such machines in Moscow, St. Petersburg, Kaliningrad, Tula and other cities.
-Three-quarters of the stations are franchisees.
+Three-quarters of the stations are owned by franchisees.

 History